pixelperfekt-dk/cloud-gateway-controller/README.md

 In response to the `foo-gateway` defined in `gateway.yaml`, expect to see a shadow `Gateway` called `foo-gateway-istio`.
-Also, expect to see Istio respond to the `foo-gateway-istio` `Gateway` by creading an ingress-gateway deployment.
+Also, expect to see Istio respond to the `foo-gateway-istio` `Gateway` by creating an ingress-gateway deployment.